Exploration of trivial and non-trivial electronic phases and of collinear and non-collinear magnetic phases in low-spin d$^5$ perovskites: Multi-Band Hubbard Model

 In the Hartree approximation, $H_\mathrm{1}$, $H_\mathrm{2}$, and $H_\mathrm{3}$ can be decoupled as

 where, $n_\mathrm{i,\alpha}$ = $n_\mathrm{i,\alpha,\uparrow}$ + $n_\mathrm{i,\alpha,\downarrow}$, is the total charge density of orbital $\alpha$ at site i.

 Hence, the total Hamiltonian is given by

 It is solved self-consistently in the momentum space by employing Hartree approximation as described above.
-The $U$-SOC space give rise to different magnetic phases, as shown in Fig. \ref{mean_field_bands}, beyond the semimetallic paramagnetic phase.
-We set $J_\mathrm{H}$ = 3$t$ and $t$ = $t_\mathrm{1}$ as the energy scale unit.
+The $U$-SOC space give rise to different magnetic phases, as shown in Fig. \ref{mean_field_bands}, beyond the semimetallic nonmagnetic phase.
+We set $J_\mathrm{H}$/$U$ = 0.2 as relevant for $4d/5d$ oxides \cite{Meetei2015} and $t$ = $t_\mathrm{1}$ as the energy scale unit.
 For $\lambda$ = 0, a FM phase (see Fig. \ref{mean_field_bands}(a)), with highly dispersive bands (higher mobility) stabilizes.
 For even higher $U$ values, a FM state remains stable for the undistorted case.

 With SOC, the system shows intriguing magnetic phases where the $J_\mathrm{eff}$ = 1/2 states determine the ground state.
 For lower $U$ values, a weak G-type antiferromagnetic metal (G-AFM) state (Fig. \ref{mean_field_bands}(c)) with broken Dirac node forms the ground state.
 It is due to breaking of the TR symmetry.
 Here, the SOC induces the spin degeneracy and strengthen the localization and hence decreases the mobility.
-The weak G-AFM state has small hole and electron pockets which disappears on further increasing $U$ and a gap is opened in the $J_\mathrm{eff}$ = 1/2 spectrum to stabilize a G-type antiferromagnetic insulator (G-AFI) phase (Fig. \ref{mean_field_bands}(d)).
+The weak G-AFM state has small hole and electron pockets which disappears on further increasing $U$ and a gap is opened in the $J_\mathrm{eff}$ = 1/2 spectrum to stabilize a G-type antiferromagnetic insulator (G-AFI) phase (Fig. \ref{mean_field_bands}(e)).
 Finite distortion induces anisotropy in the orbital ($t_\mathrm{2g}$) occupancies with onsite Coulomb repulsion enhances the spin split and drives the system to a ferromagnetic insulator (FI) phase (Fig. \ref{mean_field_bands}(b)).
 Hence, competition between $U$, SOC and structural distortion alters the magnetic and electronic phase of the system substantially.
 Recent studies on iridates and their superlattices emphasize the crucial role of distortion induced anisotropic spin interactions leading to non-collinear magnetic phases \cite{Mohapatra2019,Kim2017,Liu2015}.
 However, the current model is based on collinear magnetism and therefore cannot predict non-collinear phases due to the absence of exchange terms in the Hamiltonian.
-Therefore, we carried out all electron DFT calculations to explore the novel electronic and magnetic states in the $U$-SOC domain and build the quantum phase diagram of $d^5$ pervoskites in the LS state by taking SrIrO$_3$ as a prototype.
+Therefore, we carried out pseudopotential based DFT calculations to explore the novel electronic and magnetic states in the $U$-SOC domain and build the quantum phase diagram of $d^5$ pervoskites in the LS state by taking SrIrO$_3$ as a prototype.